 - Advice regarding gift tax issues

 We have a strong client focus, working diligently to protect your hard-earned assets and to achieve your estate planning goals.
 We believe there is no such thing as a typical client or a standard solution.
 We take time to learn your goals and priorities and the extent of your estate so that you receive real value from the services that we provide.
 In applying our experience, judgment and expertise to accomplish your objectives, we help you plan for your loved ones’ future and in turn give you peace of mind.

 We believe absolutely that estate planning is for everyone and should be in place for everyone older than 18.

-With this in mind, Caplan and Earnest LLC has developed a service specifically for budding families and young professionals called Generations, a flat-fee service for setting up these legal documents.
-Because many younger professionals have never encountered an attorney, Caplan and Earnest designed this at a flat-fee cost, helping individuals or couples avoid surprises and know their costs with certainty.
+With this in mind, Caplan & Earnest has developed a service specifically for budding families and young professionals called Generations, a flat-fee service for setting up these legal documents.
+Because many younger professionals have never encountered an attorney, Caplan & Earnest designed this at a flat-fee cost, helping individuals or couples avoid surprises and know their costs with certainty.

 The service includes options for creating several legal documents such as: